Crepidotus calolepis

 Crepidotus calolepis, is an oysterling very similar to Crepidotus mollis, the Peeling Oysterling.
 It is usually a fan-shaped but occasionally (as shown in the main picture on this page) rosette-shaped rubbery fungus that grows on the trunks and stumps of dead broad-leaf trees.
 It is inedible.

-This uncommon oysterling occurs on mainland Europe, but to date there is no conclusive evidence that any of the British records can be distinguished from scaly forms of C. mollis.
+This oysterling occurs on mainland Europe, but to date there is no conclusive evidence that British records are other than scaly forms of C. mollis.

 Identification guide